frankmorgner/vsmartcard/npa/doc/README.rst

 To pass a secret to |npa-tool| for |PACE|, command line parameters or environment variables can be used.
 If the smart card reader supports |PACE|, the PIN pad is used.
-If none of these options applies, |npa-tool| will show a password prompt.
+If none of these options apply, |npa-tool| will show a password prompt.

 |npa-tool| can send arbitrary APDUs to the nPA in the secure channel.
 APDUs